 In physics, the ampere is denoted by A, is the SI unit of electric current.
 One ampere is an electric current that flows, such that in between two straight Conductor with infinite length, with a negligible cross section, and placed with a distance of one meter apart in vacuum, yielding a force of 2 × 10-7 newtons per meter.

 This unit is taken from the name André-Marie Ampere, one of the discoverers of electromagnetism.

 Source Image and Post From Wikipedia.org.
 Many Thanks You

-Tags: andre marie ampere short biography, short biography of andre marie ampere, biography of physics scientist ampere, short biography of andre ampere, andre marie ampere biography, biography scientist ampere, ampere biography, short summary of the biography of André-Marie AmpèreRandom Posts
+Tags: andre marie ampere short biography, short biography of andre marie ampere, biography of physics scientist ampere, short biography of andre ampere, andre marie ampere biography, biography of ampere, Marie Ampere to atomic theoryRandom Posts